Meet a real-life money saving expert

 Her and her husband saved over 200 pounds on their car insurance by going online.

 Avis can check her energy bills online so they're left with no nasty surprise bills, which helps with budgeting.

-The computer's really helped Avis bond with her granddaughter; Jade is 10 and she teaches her Nana about Facebook, while Avis has been able to teach Jade how to write a proper letter in Word.
+The computer's really helped Avis bond with her granddaughter.
+Jade is 10 and she teaches her nana about Facebook, while Avis has been able to teach Jade how to write a letter properly on the computer.